 As a decent web developer (I also do web development work), you now know that you start developing with mobile display first in mind and desktop later.

-But there are still realtor websites out there that aren’t mobile-friendly, which will have a negative effect on their ranking potential.
+But there are still realtor websites that aren’t mobile-friendly, which will harm their ranking potential.

 This is especially important for local search results.
 In this context, you may want to remember the statistic from above “Mobile searchers’ intent is related to location 30% of the times .”